Barrackpore Police Commissionerate

-Barrackpore Police Commissionerate, established on 20 January 2012, is a city police force with primary responsibilities in law enforcement and investigation within the area which roughly constitutes the Barrackpore subdivision, and is located within the northern part of Kolkata metropolitan area.
+Barrackpore Police Commissionerate (Bengali: ব্যারাকপুর পুলিশ কমিশনারেট), established on 20 January 2012, is a city police force with primary responsibilities in law enforcement and investigation within the area which roughly constitutes the Barrackpore subdivision, and is located within the northern part of Kolkata metropolitan area.
 The Commissionerate is part of the West Bengal Police, and is under the administrative control of Home Ministry of West Bengal.
 It was formed after bifurcation of the North 24 Parganas Police District, and has 25 police stations under its jurisdiction.
 Sanjoy Mukherjee was appointed as the first Commissioner of the Barrackpore Police Commissionerate.

 Structure and jurisdiction

 The Barrackpore police commissioner's office on Barrackpore Trunk road.

 The police commissionerate is situated at Barrackpore, and is divided into three zones – North, Central and South.
 The Commissionerate is responsible for law enforcement over an area of 335.80 sqkm area with 25 police stations under it.
 The Commissionerate is headed by the Commissioner of Police, who is an Indian Police Service officer either in the rank of DIG-P or Inspector-General of Police (IGP).
 Since inception following officers have occupied the chair of CP, Barrackpore: